t2ne/geo-docker/frontend/O-QUE-FALTA.md

 ## FALTA:

-- Fix nas SearchFeatures()
+- Fix de buscar a table certa no offset

-- Fix do display do buffer
+- Fix no heatmap

-- Preview de como está a linha/polígono, e a distância/área do momento

-- HeatMap - leaflet-heat